javadho/campaigns-analysis/README.md

         -	SPD_total_display, SPD_total_color, SPH_total_display, SPH_total_color, SPB_total_display, SPB_total_color, UPB_total_display, UPB_total_color, %SQB_total_display, %SQB_total_color, households_display, households_color, Rank
         -	CampaignGroup, Metrics
 -	**Visualizations:**
-    -	**Dashboard:** In this interactive dashboard, users can see total sales, weekly times of visit by household, and top products before and after the campaign started by changing the value of different slicers.
-Also, KPIs comparison table shows the overview for the values of KPIs before and after campaign started, which if a KPI got improved, it shows with green, otherwise it shows red.
+    -	**Dashboard:** In this interactive dashboard, users can see total sales, weekly times of visit by household, and top products before and after the campaign started by changing the values of different slicers.
+Also, KPIs comparison table shows the overview of the values of KPIs before and after campaign started, which if a KPI got improved, it is displayed in green, otherwise it is displayed in red.
 The top products tables can also be seen by changing the given KPI from the KPIs slicers.
-        -	Slicer: store name, department, gender, and age.
+        -	**Slicer**: store name, department, gender, and age.
-        -	Table: Create CampaignGroup table using DAX in KPIs comparison table and the Metrics variable.
+        -	**Table**: Create CampaignGroup table using DAX in KPIs comparison table and the Metrics variable.
-        -	Clustered Bar Chart: demonstrates top products by choosing a KPI from slicers with logarithmic scale.
+        -	**Clustered Bar Chart**: demonstrates top products by choosing a KPI from slicers with logarithmic scale.
-        -	Line Chart:
+        -	**Line Chart**:
             -	Trends over time for total sales by comparing sales before and after campaigns started.
             -	Average number of times of visits by household per week.
-        -	Add a text box as a postscript to define the KPIs abbreviations.
+        -	Add a **text box** as a postscript to define the KPIs abbreviations.

         ![](https://github.com/javadho/campaigns_analysis/blob/main/Dashboard.png)